 What Does WEEL Cost?

-The cost of a WEEL cohort is roughly around $20,000.
+The total cost of a WEEL cohort is roughly around $20,000.
 I am committed that cost will not prohibit participation.
 Generous donors have underwritten most of the cost of this program, allowing participants to pay only a $500 registration fee and their own travel costs.
 If you would like to help fund this work or know an individual or group that might, please contact me.